alvarosantamariagomez/sari/www/about.md

 This block allows for the uploading of files containing complementary information related to the analysis of GNSS position time series.
 The user can upload any of the following possibilities:

+* a file with the LS or KF model parameters from a previously saved SARI file
 * a GNSS *sitelog* file (an example of this file can be found [here](https://github.com/alvarosantamariagomez/sari/blob/main/www/iraf00fra_20201021.log))
 * a GAMIT-like *station.info* file (an example of this file can be found [here](https://github.com/alvarosantamariagomez/sari/blob/main/www/station.info))
 * an IGS-like soln discontinuity file (an example of this file can be found [here](https://github.com/alvarosantamariagomez/sari/blob/main/www/soln.snx))